danegraphics/PublicNotes/What-Is-Lc0.md

 **J48** nets are trained on T60 games.

 **LD2** (Little Demon 2) is a specific J net trained on T40 games.

+## Other Nets

+**Leelenstein** is [a net](https://www.patreon.com/jjosh) that is trained on a myriad of chess game databases with a myraid of training methods.

+**Dark Queen** is a net that is trained on the available Lichess games database.

+You can find more nets [here](https://github.com/LeelaChessZero/lc0/wiki/Third-Party-Nets).

+## What is the BEST net?

+That depends on what you're using the net for and the system that you are running it on.
+You can find [a good list here](https://github.com/AlexisOlson/lc0/wiki/Best-Lc0-Nets).